 Every country seems to have a signature potato dish of some kind, and Spain's is patatas bravas.
 This crowd-pleasing tapas dish consists of crispy, shallow fried potatoes topped with a spicy sauce made from olive oil, garlic, tomato and smoked paprika.
 You may also like to top it with chorizo, fried fish or aioli, because why not.

 Spain is famous for its cured ham, the legendary jamón.
-You’ll see legs of salty jamón hanging at market stalls, restaurants and bars throughout Spain.
+Similar to how prosciutto is ubiquitous when you travel to Italy, you’ll see legs of salty jamón hanging at market stalls and on restaurant and bar menus all across Spain.
 There are two types of jamón –serrano from white mountain pigs and Ibérico (the finest and most expensive ham) from black Iberian pigs.
 You can eat slices of plain jamón as a snack, on fresh bread or as part of a cheese board washed down with a glass of sherry.

 Croquettes are another tapas favourite, and this time vegetarians can easily get involved.
 These delightful fried balls of bechamel sauce enclosed in breadcrumbs come with several fillings from beef, salted cod and ham to broccoli and goat’s cheese.
 They’re best enjoyed as finger food with a cold cerveza (beer).